 Whether you have an antique fireplace or a brand-new one, adding tile can do wonders for this cozy focal point.
-If you’re thinking of installing tile around your fireplace, wood-look tiles can create a warm and inviting aura for any room.
+If you’re thinking of installing tile around your fireplace, wood-look tiles can create an inviting aura for any room.
 These unique tiles have the look of real wood, but they’re usually made of ceramic or porcelain for safety and durability.
 If you’re considering these tiles for your fireplace, this helpful guide explains how to get it done right for a beautiful outcome.

-Enhance Your Surround and Hearth
+Wood-Look Tiles to Enhance Your Surround and Hearth

 Fireplace Tile and Safety

 Real wood looks gorgeous around a fireplace, but it’s definitely not recommended for your fireplace hearth or surround due to its highly flammable properties.
 If the wood gets too hot, it can ignite and cause a serious fire.
 Thankfully, you can achieve the same appearance with wood-look ceramic or porcelain tiles without the danger or risk.
 When you choose your tile, make sure that it has a PEI rating of 4 or 5.
 Tile with a rating of 4 is good for residential applications and should adhere properly to the walls of the surround and around the border.
 Tile with a PEI rating of 5 is perfect for your hearth since it’s designated for commercial and industrial foot traffic.
 It holds up wonderfully to heavy use and will keep your hearth secure and protected.